This post may contain affiliate links. You pay the same and I get a small commission. Yay!

 Anyway, those are some really easy ways to differentiate.
 Most of them are already being done, but when you realize that, you can point them out to students and write it into your lesson plans to help emphasize that you are doing those things.

 This year, I plan to dive deeper into differentiation (which, of course, also includes better assessment… yuck…), so look subscribe for more posts about differentiation and other music teaching stuff.
+You can also subscribe to my email list here.
+You will get two emails a month with updates about my blog, YouTube, and TPT shop.
+You will also get a FREE music interest survey for signing up!

 How do you differentiate in your music class?
 Do you find it easy or difficult?
 Let me know in the comments!